lkameya/swift-journey01/README.md

 I learned how to:

 - Create a single view application
-- Use the project navigation and different windows
+- Use the project navigation and different panes
-- Project structure (MVC)
+- Structure the project (MVC)
-- Types of files
+- Work with different types of files
-- Adding an UILabel
+- Add an UILabel
-- Adding a ImageView
+- Add a ImageView
 - Position elements on the screen
-- Setting an image with a rounded corner in the code
+- Set an image with a rounded corner in the code
-- Cmd + equal (=) to fit a label
+- Use shortcuts like Cmd + equal (=) to fit a label